tl;dr

 In Go, import paths for packages outside the standard library start with a domain name.
 A recent blog post on the Go blog explains that the reason for this was decentralisation, allowing Go code to be hosted anywhere instead of depending on a central registry.
 Including a domain name inside import paths let Go make use of an existing system (DNS) to resolve packages.

-Running go help importpath provides a detailed explanation of how import paths are resolved to package source code, but in practice, before Go modules were introduced, what one used to observe when running a command such as go get github.com/user/project was a corresponding directory tree github.com/user/project getting created under $GOPATH/src.
+provides a detailed explanation of how import paths are resolved to package source code, but in practice, before Go modules were introduced, what one used to observe when running a command such as go get github.com/user/project

 The enforcement of such “fully-qualified import paths” for Go packages eliminates disputes over package names, and conveniently maps packages to unique filesystem paths as well.

-I was also looking for such a mapping from project to canonical filesystem path as a solution to my project management problem, and decided to go with a similar approach based on Git remote URLs, coming up with git-get1.
+I was also looking for such a mapping from project to canonical filesystem path as a solution to my project management problem, and decided to go with a similar approach based on Git remote URLs, coming up with git-get

 Namespacing project directories by origin URL